AnthonyCarroll97/workbook/workbook.md

             end
         end
     end
-    return answer
-end
+    if answer.include?(choice)
+        puts "You are allergic to #{choice}"
+    else
+        puts "You are not allergic to #{choice}" end
+    puts
+    puts "Printing your full list of allergies..." puts answer end

 print "What is your allergy score?
 (1-255) " score = gets.chomp.to_i

-puts "You are allergic to: "
-puts allergies(score)
+print "What allergy would you like to check for: " choice = gets.chomp system "clear"

+allergies(score, choice)
 ```